4 Effective Ways to Trim Your Waist

 Choose good fats

 Yes, fats are very important.
-You don’t need to cut them out of your diet like many dietitians say, but you should choose them wisely.
+You don’t need to cut them out of your diet as many dietitians say, but you should choose them wisely.

 Healthy fats will help you lose weight and trim your waistline, as well as other areas where fat tends to accumulate.